Robert H. Conn: Biography

 Conn then joined Arthur Andersen as manager of the Federal Liaison Division.
 He worked at Arthur Andersen until 1981.
 An extremely proficient sailor, he was a long time member of the New York Yacht Club (NYC and Rhode Island) and the Indian Creek Yacht and Country Club (Kilmarnock, VA).

 In 1981, President of the United States Ronald Reagan nominated Conn as Comptroller and Deputy Under Secretary of the Navy (Financial Management and Comptroller), and Conn began his term of office in May.
 In February 1984, President Reagan formally nominated Conn as Assistant Secretary of the Navy (Financial Management), and this was Conn's title from March 1984 until Conn left office on December 15, 1988.
 For his service, Conn was awarded both the Navy Distinguished Service Medal and the Defense Distinguished Service Medal.
 Additionally, Secretary Conn was awarded the Legion of Merit in his distinguished career as an Officer and Aviator in the United States Navy.

 Conn married Virginia "Ginny" Inness-Brown (daughter of New Yorkers Hugh Alwyn Inness-Brown Sr., and Virginia Portia Royall Inness-Brown).
 Virginia Inness-Brown attended Smith College, and was a descendant of early colonial governors John Winthrop and Robert Treat.

-They have five children: Portia Royall Conn (Giffin now Hirschman), Judith Conn (Goodnow), Robert Henry Conn Jr., Patricia Inness Conn (now Royall), and Catherine Elizabeth Conn.
+They had five children: Portia Royall Conn (Giffin now Hirschman), Judith Conn (Goodnow), Robert Henry Conn Jr., Patricia Inness Conn (now Royall), and Catherine Elizabeth Conn.
 Virginia Inness-Brown Conn died in October 2011.
 Conn resided in Southport, Maine with Meredith Pierce Mitchell, whom he married on February 14, 2013.
 He died in August 2020 at the age of 95.